app-generator/django-admin-star/README.md

 - `Minimal Template` overriding
 - `Easy integration`

-Star Admin 2 Free is a free admin dashboard template built with Bootstrap 5.
-We took the original Star Admin Pro and gave it a design overhaul along with newly written code to create our best template yet.
+**Star Admin** is a free admin dashboard template built with **[Bootstrap 5](https://www.admin-dashboards.com/bootstrap-5-templates/)**.
+We took the original `Star Admin` and gave it a design overhaul along with newly written code to create our best template yet.
 This is a modern-looking dashboard with a clean and elegant design.

 <br />